 Experience New Mexico’s First Food Hall

-Sawmill Market will open its doors FEBRUARY 2020.
+Sawmill Market will open its doors in 2020.
 Mark your calendar and stay tuned for updates and grand opening event details.

 Interested in being a tenant?
 We are looking for New Mexico culinary experiences, farmers, food artisans, craftsmen, and artists to join the Sawmill Market.

 The Sawmill district was once a bustling epicenter for industry along the Atchison, Topeka & Santa Fe Railroad.
 This building that was once home to over 800 sawmill employees will now serve as a community gathering hall for Albuquerque showcasing the beauty of New Mexico through food, diversity, and art.

 Sawmill Market is an exciting new development in Old Town Albuquerque.
 Following in the style of Napa’s Oxbow Market, San Francisco’s Ferry Market, and the Boston City Market, this new marketplace will feature New Mexico culinary experiences, farmers, food artisans, craftsmen, and artists.

 The Sawmill Market brings a new dining experience to Albuquerque that will celebrate culinary traditions and emerging trends alike via a diverse merchant mix of local food vendors, full-service restaurant experiences, and unique retail.